Jingkang50/OpenOOD/README.md

-This repository reproduces representative methods within the [`Generalized Out-of-Distribution Detection Framework`](https://arxiv.org/abs/2110.11334), aiming to make a fair comparison across methods that initially developed for anomaly detection, novelty detection, open set recognition, and out-of-distribution detection.
+This repository reproduces representative methods within the [`Generalized Out-of-Distribution Detection Framework`](https://arxiv.org/abs/2110.11334), aiming to make a fair comparison across methods that were initially developed for anomaly detection, novelty detection, open set recognition, and out-of-distribution detection.
 This codebase is still under construction.
 Comments, issues, contributions, and collaborations are all welcomed!